AI-Assisted Legacy Migration: Lessons Learned

 Per feature migration:

-• Unknown: Debugging architectural drift
+- Unknown: Debugging architectural drift

 Those 2h30 of "pair programming" with AI?
 Half of it was:

-• Correcting course when the AI went rogue
+- Correcting course when AI went crazy

-• Explaining why we can't "just refactor everything to use the latest patterns"
+- Explaining why we can't "just refactor everything to use the latest patterns"

 Over-engineering is the enemy of productivity